Skip to main content

 Get Real-World Perspective

-Speaking to people you already know within your desired field or admission at your university is a great way to gain insight into areas you’re interested in.
-Alumni from your university who majored in your desired field are another great source to get some real-world perspective before choosing your major.
+Speaking to people you already know within your desired field or with the admissions counselor at your university is a great way to gain insight into areas you’re interested in.

-Putting it All Together: What is the Best Major for Me?
+Putting It All Together: What is the Best Major for Me?

 Choosing a college major can be challenging.
 But, by taking some time to consider your interests, ideal lifestyle and professional goals, you can find a major that will set you up for long-term success.

-Alexa Gustavsen '21 is a writer at Southern New Hampshire University.
+Alexa Gustavsen ’21 is a content facilitator and writer at Southern New Hampshire University.
+Based in New Hampshire, she completed her bachelor's in creative writing and English on campus at SNHU.
+Currently, she is pursuing her master's in marketing online at the university.
 Connect with her on LinkedIn.

 Explore more content like this article